Share Dilution

 Required Observations

-Eps Dilution Gap
+EPS Dilution Gap

 Diluted shares outstanding have grown on a 6-year compound basis.